tanjieling0/tp/docs/DeveloperGuide.md

 The `Storage` component,
 * can save both netconnect data and user preference data in JSON format, and read them back into corresponding objects.
+* it can also save the state of the command box in a file called `state.txt` in the data folder.
-* inherits from both `NetConnectStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
+* inherits from both `NetConnectStorage`, `UserPrefStorage` as well as `StateStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

-The `StateStorage` component,
-* is a separate component that stores the String in the command box and is updated at each change in the input.
-* the data is stored in a file called `state.txt` in the data folder.

 ### Common classes